gavinyork/zephyr3d/doc/markdown/scene.camera.clipplane.md

 ## Camera.clipPlane property

-Clip plane in camera space
+Clip plane in camera space.

+Setting this invalidates derived data.
+Shaders should respect `clipMask` and plane.

 **Signature:**